-“As a parent, it helps you feel more at ease in allowing your child to attend camp if it’s held up to these kind of standards,” says Staci Scharnhorst, clinical nurse coordinator for pediatric rheumatology and co-director of the Joint Adventures arthritis camp.
+“As a parent, it helps you feel more at ease in allowing your child to attend camp if it’s held up to these kind of standards,” says Staci Scharnhorst, clinical nurse coordinator for pediatric rheumatology.
 “Anything and everything you do at camp must be documented, with a policy and a procedure in place.
 It makes everything go smoother year after year because the documentation backs up what you’re doing.”

 Through funding from the St. Louis Children’s Hospital Foundation, the hospital sponsors several medically safe camps for kids who would otherwise miss out on such fun.
 The summer camps include: